shirosaidev/diskover-treewalk-client/README.md

 **rootdir_local** is the local directory path on the storage that you want to tree walk from.
 **rootdir_remote** is the mount that the crawl bots see to the same directory on storage as **rootdir_local**, this path replaces **rootdir_local** by the client before sending to diskover proxy so bots can locate that path on their end.
 Set this to the same path (-d path) as used when starting diskover.py proxy.

 **excluded_dir** are directories you want to exclude from sending to diskover proxy.
 You can add additional directories using --excludeddir dirname, example -e .backups -e .Backups .
+By default .*,.snapshot,.Snapshot,.zfs are excluded.

+**noexcludeddirs** use this if you want to not excluded any directories from sending to diskover proxy.

 Experiment with the batch size to get the best queue fill rate in Redis and best optimization of the tcp connection.
 The client sends up to num_connections simultaneous tcp streams of pickle data to the diskover proxy.